45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 20. Chrysler Building

-The Chrysler Building is the 11th tallest skyscraper in NYC, and it can be found on lists of favorite architecture due to its unique Art Deco style.
+The Chrysler Building is the 11th tallest skyscraper in the city, and it can be found on lists of favorite architecture due to its unique Art Deco style.
 So why should you care?
-Because besides seeing it in the famous NYC skyline, you can also visit the lobby for free.
+Because you can also visit the lobby for free.
+It’s open 8 AM – 6 PM Monday – Friday for your viewing pleasure!

-Insider NYC Tip: Although it won’t be free, the Chrysler Building is working on getting an observation deck!
+Insider Tip: Although it won’t be free, the Chrysler Building is working on getting an observation deck!

 Chrysler Building up Close